Harpenden to St Albans walk

 The Rose & Crown (tel 01727 859739) at 24 High Street is a 400 year old country pub.
 A cosy pub with a magnificent Inglenook fireplace in its main bar, an attraction in winter, and a beer garden for summer days.
 The pub specialises in cask ales.
 Lunch is served Monday to Friday from 12 noon until 2.30 pm, on Saturdays until 3.30 pm, and on Sundays until 5 pm.

-The Heartwood Tearooms (tel 01727 8547811) at 27 High Street, shares a building with the Old Village Stores and is open for light and larger meals and tea from 9am to 4pm weekdays and until 5pm at weekends
+The Heartwood Tearooms (tel 01727 8547811) at 27 High Street, shares a building with the Old Village Stores .
+It has been CLOSED since lockdown and remains so (November 2021).
+One web site says it is permanently closed, whilst another tells us it plans to reopen in January 2022.
+Time will tell.
+When open it served light and larger meals and tea from 9 am to 4 pm weekdays and until 5pm at weekends.

-The suggested tea place is the Cathedral Cafeteria, just inside the Cathedral, which is open daily until 4-30 pm (4 pm on Sundays).
+The suggested tea place is Abbot's Kitchen , the cafeteria within St Alban's Cathedral , which is open daily until 4-30 pm (4 pm on Sundays).

 An alternative is Abigails (tel: 01727-8560039), in the Village Arcade in the Cathedral precincts, which is open daily until 5 pm.